Indiana vs. Kent State: Odds, spread, over/under - NCAA Tournament First Round

 Indiana vs. Kent State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 4 Indiana Hoosiers (22-11) and the No. 13 Kent State Golden Flashes (28-6) meet on Friday for a place in the second round of the NCAA Tournament.
-The first-round matchup begins at 9:55 PM.
+An opening-round NCAA Tournament matchup will see the No. 4-seed Indiana Hoosiers (22-11) play against the No. 13 seed Kent State Golden Flashes (28-6) on Friday at MVP Arena.
+The contest begins at 9:55 PM, on TBS.

-In this article, you can check out odds and spreads for the Indiana vs. Kent State matchup across multiple sportsbooks.
+In this article, you will take a look at odds and spreads for the Indiana vs. Kent State matchup across multiple sportsbooks.

 Indiana vs. Kent State Game Info